piotr-chowaniec/events-board/README.md

 ### Node version

 Events Board app is developed using Node 16.10.
-To set the correct version you can use [nvm](https://github.com/creationix/nvm) and just run `nvm use` in the main directory.
+To set the correct version you can use [nvm](https://github.com/creationix/nvm) and just run `nvm use` in the project root directory.
 The command will use `.nvmrc` file to set proper Node version.

 ### Database